Elimination distance to bounded degree on planar graphs: Introduction

 \section{Introduction}

 Structural graph theory offers a wealth of parameters that measure the complexity of graphs or graph classes.
-Among the most prominent parameters are \emph{treedepth} and \emph{treewidth}, which intuitively measure the resemblance of graphs with stars and trees, respectively.
+Among the most prominent parameters are \emph{treedepth} and \emph{tree\-width}, which intuitively measure the resemblance of graphs with stars and trees, respectively.
 Other commonly studied structurally restricted graph classes are the class of \emph{planar graphs}, classes that exclude a fixed graph as a \emph{minor} or \emph{topological minor}, classes of \emph{bounded expansion} and \emph{nowhere dense} classes.

 Once we have gained a good understanding of a graph class $\Cc$, it is natural to study classes whose members are \emph{close} to graphs in $\Cc$.
 One of the simplest measures of distance to a graph class $\Cc$ is the number of vertices or edges that one must delete (or add) to a graph~$G$ to obtain a graph from $\Cc$.
 Guo et al.~\cite{guo2004structural} formalized this concept under the name \emph{distance from triviality}.
-For example, the size of a minimum vertex cover is the distance to the class of edgeless graphs and the size of a minimum feedback vertex set is the distance to the class of forests.
-More generally, for a graph~$G$, a vertex set $X$ is called a \emph{$c$-treewidth modulator} if the treewidth of~$G-X$ is at most $c$, hence, the size of a $c$-treewidth modulator corresponds to the distance to the class of graphs of treewidth at most $c$.
-This concept was introduced and studied by Gajarks\'y et al.\ in~\cite{gajarsky2017kernelization}.
+For example, the size of a vertex cover is the distance to the class of edgeless graphs and the size of a feedback vertex set is the distance to the class of acyclic graphs.
+More generally, for a graph~$G$ a vertex set $X$ is called a \emph{$c$-treewidth modulator} if the treewidth of~$G-X$ is at most $c$, hence, the size of a $c$-treewidth modulator corresponds to the distance to the class of graphs of treewidth at most $c$.
+This concept was introduced and studied by Gajarsk\'y et al.\ in~\cite{gajarsky2017kernelization}.

 The \emph{elimination distance} to a class $\Cc$ of graphs measures the number of recursive deletions of vertices needed for a graph $G$ to become a member of $\Cc$.
-More precisely, a graph $G$ has elimination distance $0$ to $\Cc$ if $G \in \Cc$, and otherwise elimination distance $k+1$, if in every connected component of $G$ we can delete a vertex such that the resulting graph has elimination distance $k$ to $\Cc$.
+More precisely, a graph $G$ has elimination distance $0$ to $\Cc$ if $G \in \Cc$, and otherwise elimination distance~$k+1$, if in every connected component of $G$ we can delete a vertex such that the resulting graph has elimination distance $k$ to $\Cc$.
 Elimination distance was introduced by Bulian and Dawar~\cite{bulian2016graph} in their study of the parameterized complexity of the graph isomorphism problem.
+Elimination distance naturally generalizes the concept of treedepth, which corresponds to the elimination distance to the class $\Cc_0$ of edgeless graphs.